 A Norwegian-speaking cabin in the woods type of flick that follows the formula of the more well=known american franchises of the Freddy Kruger/ Michael Myers variety.
 Except, instead of a cabin, it takes place in an abandoned hotel.
 And also, the teenagers that terrorized by knife wielding slashmaster (a mountain man in this instance) are not so much in the woods as they are in the snowy mountains of Jotunheimen.

 Living in Madrid, Raimanda is a wife & mother who, in an incident that instantly makes her a widow, suddenly finds her's & her daughter's small household in jeopardy as family secrets threaten to come forward.
 Trying to formulate a plan, she is soon juggling the responsibilities of running a restaurant with trying to get rid of evidence that could be her family's undoing.

 And if all that wasn't enough, there are now rumors that the ghost of her deceased mother has been seen wandering about the premises of the apartment studio/hair salon owned by Raimanda's sister, Soledad.

 But is it really some kind of apparition or just the results of her family's dark's secrets finally coming out to the open?

-A really cool anthology horror flick that's done all in black & white.
-Five different short stories, all animated & written by 5 different artists and/or comic book creators, with 2 intervals stitching the whole thing together.
-Each story's animation done with a real sense of vibrancy, despite the monochromatic color scheme, enhancing the feel of creepiness that is the heart of this film's intention.
+From the country of France comes a really cool anthology horror film that's done all in black & white animation.
+Five different short stories, each written by one of five different artist and/or comic book creators with a style based on that particular creator's artwork.
+In between the tales are two running intervals which primary purposes is to stitch the whole thing together.
+Each segment's animation is done with a real sense of vibrancy, despite the monochromatic color scheme, which serve's to enhance the feel of creepiness that is the heart of this project's intention.